-The Mobile Programming Lab and its focus is teaching the details of the implementation of the front end of a complex handheld application involving the concepts presented in CSIS 235.
+The Mobile Programming Lab focuses on teaching the details of the implementation of the front end of a complex handheld application involving the concepts presented in CSIS 235.
 Students will gain practical knowledge of the platforms, development environment, application fundamentals and the activity lifecycle and reconfiguration.